 After you install and activate Formidable Forms integration for wpDataTables plugin, a “Formidable Form” table type will be integrated as a data source in your wpDataTables plugin.
 You will be able to create wpDataTables based on your Formidable Form entries using the “Create a table linked to an existing data source” page.

 The first thing you need to do to create a WordPress forms with Formidable forms and wpDataTable is to prepare a Formidable Form, with at least one form entry in it.
 In this tutorial we will create a wpDataTable based on a dummy “Job Application” form that has 3 entries.
 Each form field will be shown as a wpDataTable column and each form entry will render one row in the wpDataTable.
 On the left side you can see a dummy form that will be used in this tutorial.

 Form fields that can be displayed in wpDataTable as columns are: “First Name“, “Last Name“, “Email“, “Home Phone“, “Mobile Phone“, “Address“, “Employment Desired” although it is not required to show all of them in the table.

 After the form is created, and one or more entries are added, you will be able to create a wpDataTable based on this form.
-To do so, go to wpDataTables -> Create a Table and choose Create a table linked to an existing data source option and click next.
+To do so, go to wpDataTables -> Create a Table and choose Create a data table linked to an existing data source option and click next.

 Define a name for your new wpDataTable to help you to find the table later, and choose “Formidable Form” as the Input data source type.
 After you choose Formidable Form as a table type, a new selectbox, “Choose a Formidable Form” will appear.
 You will need to select a form, which then needs to be rendered in a wpDataTable.
 In this tutorial we will use the “Job Application” form.